Nway-Yadanar/Python_Mini_Utliilies/README.md

 - To learn with real-world useful mini exercises
 - Turn tiny sparks of inspiration into code 🔥
 - Keep it real, useful, and sometimes just fun ✨
+- and to also inspire students who don't dare stepping into big projects

 ## ⚠️ Warning
 Some of this code is just for fun and progress.
 Don’t expect enterprise-grade Python — this is heart-coded 💘 not hardcore.